junxit/us-congress-bills-115/metadata.md

 - 2017-06-15 — Received in the Senate.
 - 2017-06-15 — Rule provides for consideration of H.R.
 2372 and H.R.
 2579, with 1 hour of general debate for each bill.
 Previous question shall be considered as ordered without intervening motions except a motion to recommit with or without instructions on each bill.
 Both measures will be considered read and are closed to amendments.
 - 2017-06-15 — The previous question was ordered pursuant to the rule.
+- 2018-02-05 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2018-02-06 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 301.